Discover 6 of Our Favorite Scenic Fall Foliage Drives in Saratoga County

 Head Off the Beaten Path to the Best Scenic Overlooks in Hadley

 In northern Saratoga County, the Town of Hadley is home to a variety of scenic overlooks that provide amazing views of the fall foliage.
-A good starting point for this drive is the Hadley General Store at the intersection of Stony Creek Road and Rockwell Street.
-The local shop sells snacks, drinks, and delicious breakfast, lunch, and dinner food.
+Check out one or both of them if you're feeling extra adventurous!

 Take note that you should wear a good pair of hiking boots or shoes for this leaf peeping adventure, as the first stop is Hadley Mountain.
-From the Hadley General Store, follow Stony Creek Road north, and then turn left onto Hadley Hill Road.
+From Rockwell Street in Hadley, follow Stony Creek Road north, and then turn left onto Hadley Hill Road.
 Enjoy the natural scenery as you drive along this country road to Tower Road.

 Tower Road is a bumpy dirt road that leads to the trailhead and parking area for Hadley Mountain, a 3-mile round trip hike with panoramic views of the Adirondacks from the summit.
 If the fire tower at the summit is open, consider climbing up for an amazing bird's-eye look at the landscape.